 Top 3 Successful SaaS Examples

-Adobe, a computer software company with more than 12 million individual and team subscriptions.
+Adobe is a software company with more than 12 million individual and team subscriptions.
 Founded in 1982, the company gained great success and popularity worldwide.
 The series of strategic business decisions and marketing efforts created a buzz around the brand and enabled it to prosper.
 The company excelled in the industry because of its ability to offer valuable use cases for different users and their projects and cater to digital workspaces.